 I started teaching at Central in 1992 as a drama education specialist and am now Professor in Applied Theatre and Performance.
 After completing a BA in English and Drama at Exeter University and a PGCE at Goldsmiths, I taught in schools (four) for several years before coming to Central.
 I initially became widely known as co-author of Drama and Theatre Studies (1996, 2000) and editor/author of Practical Theatre (1997), which have been core teaching texts.
 My MA in Arts Education and Cultural Studies is from Warwick University and, some years later, my PhD also.
 My main role at Central from 2006 until 2016 was as part of the senior academic management team, with responsibility for key aspects of the taught courses, including quality, development and admissions.

-I founded 'applied theatre' at Central including its research centre www.theatreapplied.org and still research predominantly in this field.
+I founded 'applied theatre' at Central and still research predominantly in this field.
 I have been the principal applicant for a Leverhulme Trust ‘training’ award which, since 2009, has brought in nearly £450,000 for Central’s BA and MA applied theatre students to undertake outreach placements around the world.
 A member of the Editorial Board of RiDE: The Journal of Applied Theatre and Performance since its first year, I now also peer review for a number of other international academic journals.

-I am a peer review member of the Arts and Humanities Research Council and have been on the final commissioning panels on a number of occasions, including for Landscape and Environment (2005-2006), Researching Environmental Change (2010) and Connected Communities, 2014.
+I was a peer review member of the Arts and Humanities Research Council for 12 years and have been on the final commissioning panels on a number of occasions, including for Landscape and Environment (2005-2006), Researching Environmental Change (2010) and Connected Communities (2014).
 In 2016, I was on the cross-research council panel (RCUK) for assessing applications to Valuing Nature: Health and Wellbeing.
-Having been awarded an AHRC grant of £130,000 in 2011, I am now leading a further AHRC funded project for follow-on impact and engagement, ‘Performing Local Places’ (c. £100,000) and have recently been the co-investigator on 'Performing Abergavenny' (2013-2014), another AHRC funded research project for the Connected Communities theme.
+Having been awarded an AHRC grant of £130,000 (2011-2014), I led a further AHRC funded project for follow-on impact and engagement, ‘Performing Local Places’ (c. £100,000, 2016-2017) and was the co-investigator on 'Performing Abergavenny' (2013-2014), another AHRC funded research project for the Connected Communities theme.
 All of this research is undertaken with participant groups as practice research, interrogating how we 'perform' places and reconsider new, embedded or temporary locatedness.
 I have been invited to speak about this work internationally, including Canada and South Africa.
+Following on from this, I am working with Bexley Council on a £200,000 award for ‘Performing Places Bexley’ (2017-2019).

 I co-edit a book series with Professor Deirdre Heddon, Performing Landscapes, which brings together thinking around ecology, performance and landscape figures.
 This is a current and critical field of debate in theatre and performance research and practice.